Asuna-Cross/Asuna-Cross.github.io/_tabs/about.md

 Based in the United Kingdom, and open to jobs worldwide, with a particular interest in working in Japan or Korea.

 Speaks Native level English, learning Japanese.

+This blog will cover techincal skills required to work in the technology field, as well as general employability skills.